Skip to main content

 About Salamajärvi

-Salamajärvi National Park is a wilderness lake and mire park in the Central Finland region, located approximately 50 kilometres north of Äänekoski near the municipality of Perho and Kyyjärvi.
-Established in 1982, the park covers approximately 65 square kilometres of intact raised bog, old-growth boreal forest, and clear wilderness lakes typical of the transition zone between southern and central Finland.
-The park's name derives from Lake Salamajärvi, a clear, pristine lake at the park's core.
+Salamajärvi National Park is a wilderness lake and mire park in the Central Finland region, located approximately 50 kilometres north of Äänekoski near the municipalities of Perho and Kyyjärvi.
+Established in 1982, the park covers approximately 62 square kilometres of intact raised bog, old-growth boreal forest, and clear wilderness lakes typical of the transition zone between southern and central Finland.
+[1] The park's name derives from Lake Salamajärvi, a clear, pristine lake at the park's core.
 The area is known for its quiet, remote character and is a stronghold for several boreal mammals and birds that require large areas of undisturbed forest and mire.
+The park's symbol species is the wild forest reindeer (metsäpeura).

 Wildlife Ecosystems

-Salamajärvi is one of Finland's most important refuges for forest reindeer (Rangifer tarandus fennicus), a subspecies distinct from the domesticated reindeer of Lapland.
-The wild forest reindeer population in central Finland was recovering from near-extinction in the mid-twentieth century and has been closely associated with this park.
-Brown bear, wolverine, and Eurasian lynx are regular inhabitants of the park's forests.
+Salamajärvi is one of Finland's most important refuges for the wild forest reindeer (Rangifer tarandus fennicus), a subspecies distinct from the domesticated reindeer of Lapland, whose population in the Suomenselkä area has recovered to over 2,000 individuals.
+[1] Brown bear, wolverine, and Eurasian lynx are regular inhabitants of the park's forests.
 The lakes hold vendace, pike, perch, and trout.
 Osprey and white-tailed eagle nest adjacent to the clearest lakes.
 Capercaillie is common in the old-growth spruce stands.
 Black-throated diver breeds on secluded park lakes.

 Flora Ecosystems